puavo-org/puavo-standalone/README.md

 These rules work only on top of a clean Debian 10 (Buster) installation.
 The upcoming Debian Bullseye might work, but as of January 2021, it is not yet officially supported.
 Older Debian versions and other Linux distributions are not supported at all.

+**CAUTION**: The installation script will fail if user "puavo" and/or group "puavo" already exists in the system!

 The simplest way is to just fetch the installation script:

     wget https://github.com/puavo-org/puavo-standalone/raw/master/setup.sh